 A Taste Of The King Valley:

-Apart from many fine wineries which focus on ‘alternate’ varietals from Sam Miranda Wines at Oxley through to Chrismont Wines at Cheshunt, we also celebrate their Italian heritage – Pizzini, Dal Zotto, Corsini and Politini.
-Tastings of local produce are also possible at King Valley Dairy (Moyhu – formerly Myrtleford Butter Factory), Milawa Cheese Company and Milawa Mustards.
+Apart from many fine wineries which focus on ‘alternate’ varietals from Wood Park Wines at Milawa through to Chrismont Wines at Cheshunt, we also celebrate their Italian heritage – Pizzini, Dal Zotto, Corsini and Politini.

-Ideally you should select a maximum of four wineries to visit for a tasting with either a picnic lunch on the King River or at one of the wineries – Sam Miranda, Gracebrook, Dal Zotto or Chrismont have excellent food while the Mountain View Hotel in Whitfield is a highly rated ‘gastropub’ run by the Pizzini family.
+Ideally we will visit a maximum of four wineries for a tasting, with lunch at one of these wineries – Gracebrook, Dal Zotto or Chrismont have excellent food.

 A Taste Of Beechworth:

-One of Victoria’s best preserved nineteenth century towns is also home to some of North East’s best restaurants and iconic wineries, not to mention the highly acclaimed Bridge Road Brewery.
+One of Victoria’s best preserved nineteenth century towns is also home to some of North East’s best restaurants and iconic wineries.
 Many of the wineries do not have cellar doors, but we are happy to make special appointments for you.
 Options abound for a great day out.